Client Successes

 Anderson v.
 AW Chesterton

 Madison County Circuit Court (Edwardsville, IL).
 Obtained summary judgment on behalf of the client, a global financial services firm, in a wrongful death asbestos case filed in Madison County, Illinois.
 The client had been sued as a successor to a company it had purchased through a series of transactions.
 Plaintiff alleged that he had been exposed to asbestos while working at the Xerox Building in Chicago in the early 1970s.
-Mark Malloy successfully argued that the plaintiff had not met its burden of establishing ownership by the predecessor corporation, which in fact was a trustee for the real owner of the building, or that successor liability flowed from the predecessor company to the client.
+Attorney Mark Malloy successfully argued that the plaintiff had not met its burden of establishing ownership by the predecessor corporation, which in fact was a trustee for the real owner of the building, or that successor liability flowed from the predecessor company to the client.

 Acuity v.
 Chartis Specialty Insurance Company

-The case arose out of a natural gas explosion which destroyed a church and damaged a number of buildings in Oconomowoc, Wisconsin.
+A case handled by Attorney Michael Cohen, which arose out of a natural gas explosion which destroyed a church and damaged a number of buildings in Oconomowoc, Wisconsin.
 Acuity’s insured, an excavation contractor, was alleged to have ruptured the natural gas line that led to the explosion.
 Acuity defended and indemnified its insured under a commercial general liability policy issued to its insured, which did not contain an absolute pollution exclusion.
 The excavation contractor was also insured under a contractor’s pollution liability policy issued by Chartis.
 The trial court agreed with Acuity that natural gas constituted “pollution conditions” as defined in the Chartis policy and required Chartis to reimburse Acuity for one half of the defense and indemnity costs Acuity had paid on behalf of the excavation contractor.
 The Wisconsin Court of Appeals unanimously reversed.
 The Wisconsin Supreme Court then unanimously reversed the Court of Appeals’ decision, finding that, in the circumstances of the case, natural gas was an “irritant or contaminant” under the definition of “pollution conditions” in the Chartis policy and Chartis was required to reimburse Acuity as ordered by the trial court.

 - Drafting, coordinating, and closing of multiple commercial real estate agreements and transactions for both buyers and sellers